Unreal Engine Plugin Manual

 - Get an access key

-- Create an access token with the access key for a specific room id (just a string identifying the room)
+- Create a room token with the access key for a specific room id (just a string identifying the room)

-- Join the room with the access token
+- Join the room with the room token

 - Add a media stream to connect the microphone to the room